athirazizi/RayTracing/README.md

 std::vector<glm::vec3> m_RayDirections;
 ```

-It is associated with the `RecalculateRayDirections()` function which some cached calculations based on the view and projection matrices:
+It is associated with the `RecalculateRayDirections()` function which performs some cached calculations based on the view and projection matrices:

 ```cpp
 void Camera::RecalculateRayDirections() {